slbouknight/doom-deep-qlearning-agent/README.md

 # doom-deep-qlearning-agent
- Utilizes Deep-Q Learning and OpenAI Gym to train an agent to perform well in the popular game 'Doom'
+ Utilizes Reinforcement Learning, specifically Deep-Q Learning, and OpenAI Gym to train an agent to perform well in the popular first-person shooter game 'Doom'